-Development is proposed ancillary to primary industry activities and has the potential to contribute to and enhance the Shire's economy, as sought by part 3.7.1(2) of the Strategic Framework.
-Further, the proposed development for Nature-based Tourism adds to the sustainability of the enterprise established on-site and provides for the conservation, interpretation and appreciation of areas of the natural environment, in accordance with 3.7.1(4).
+The proposed Nature-based tourism land use is proposed ancillary to primary industry activities and has the potential to contribute to and enhance the Shire's economy, as sought by part 3.7.1(2) of the Strategic Framework, by preventing further job losses incurred as a consequence of the Coronavirus (COVID-19).
+Further, the proposed Nature-based tourism land use adds to the sustainability of the enterprise established on-site and provides for the conservation, interpretation and appreciation of areas of the natural environment, in accordance with 3.7.1(4).